PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

     - The damages of an attack can depend on a skill's power.
     - The buffs, nerfs and hazards will be used as modifiers.
     - It's possible to decide the operations and mathematic formulas required for creating the calculator.
-    - For calculating the Critical Hit bonus, we can set the value.
+    - For calculating the Critical Hit bonus, we can set an additional modifier.

 - **Stat Set Up**: Set up the rules for a certain stat.
   - General: Basic rules a stat can possess.
-    - We can decide if a stat can be buffed and/or nerfed.
+    - By default, a stat can be buffed and nerfed.
   - Stat limit: Add a limit to put the stat within a range.
     - A stat can have a fixed limit ( 5, 10, 99, 999...)
   - Attack and Defense: How these stats are used in the battle system.